Andreilys/Andreilys.github.io/_posts/2024-08-25-spiritual-love.md

 ### Transcending Attachment: The Realm of Spiritual Love

 To move beyond the limitations of attachment and the need for external validation, we can explore a higher plane of spiritual love.
 Ram Dass, in his book *"Be Love Now,*" refers to this state as the "heart-mind."
 This concept represents a fundamental shift in how we perceive and experience love.
-The characteristics of spiritual love involve the following:
+The characteristics of spiritual love involves the following:

 1.  **Unconditional Nature**: Unlike emotional love, spiritual love doesn't depend on external circumstances or reciprocation.